Government Engineering College, Siwan

 Government Engineering College, Siwan (GEC Siwan) is a technical institute in Siwan, India.
 It is popularly known as Siwan Engineering College.
-It is approved by AICTE and is affiliated with Aryabhatta Knowledge University.
+It is approved by AICTE and is affiliated with Bihar Engineering University.
 The college is managed by Department of Science and Technology, Bihar.

 Courses

-The institute offers full-time Bachelor of Technology (B.Tech) degree programs in following disciples.
+The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in following disciples.